‘General Hospital’ Tuesday Spoilers: Franco Makes A Call As Liz Nudges Julian To Get Kim Out Of Town

 General Hospital spoilers for Tuesday’s episode indicate that there is a lot of Franco-related drama on the way.
-Elizabeth has a plan to try to get her real husband back, but Franco wants to keep living as Drew and he’s furious over being dragged to Shadybrook.
+Elizabeth has a plan to try to get her real husband back, but Franco wants to keep living as Drew, and he’s furious over being dragged to Shadybrook.
 The October 1 show will have emotions running high as everybody tries to cope with this complicated situation.

 The sneak peek for Tuesday’s episode posted on Instagram reveals that Franco will manage to get his hands on a phone.
 General Hospital spoilers suggest that he’ll call Kim, insisting that he loves her.